What Is the Meaning of Galatians 2:20? Crucified With Christ?

 “And the life which I now live in the flesh I live by faith in the Son of God”

 We remain “in the flesh” even after repentance and baptism.
-That means we are still physical.
+That means we’re still physical.
 We still have a life to live, things to do and decisions to make—but we strive to walk by a different standard now.

 The faith we need is “the faith of the Son of God”—the very faith that Christ had.

-That means we are to live by everything He did and taught.
-This includes abiding by the laws of God.
+That means we are to live by everything He did and taught, every law and principle He laid out for us.

 “Who loved me and gave Himself for me”

-The Word, who had lived from eternity in absolute, indescribable glory, “emptied” Himself of His divine prerogatives, became Jesus of Nazareth in “human form,” and gave Himself for you and me (Philippians 2:7-8, English Standard Version).
+The Word, who had lived from eternity in absolute, indescribable glory, “emptied” Himself of His divine prerogatives, became Jesus of Nazareth, and gave Himself for you and me (Philippians 2:7-8, English Standard Version).

 John 3:16 explains, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”